greymatter-io/castleblock/README.md

 ## Sharing Web Components

 CastleBlock lets you deploy web components that can then be integrated into your web applications.
 Rather than transpiling the web-component directly into each web application you can deploy the individual web components and load them at runtime.
-This allows the web-componetns to be developed and redeployed indepentantly of your web applications.
+This allows the web components to be developed and redeployed independently of your web applications.

 ![diagram of shared web-components](./web-components.png "Castleblock web component sharing")

 ### Example Svelte Web Component

-Making really small light weight web compoennts in Svelte is easy, just define the tag at the top of your component.
+Making really small light weight web components in Svelte is easy, just define the tag at the top of your component.
 For an full example see [simple-clock](https://github.com/jmcudd/simple-clock).

 ```svelte
 <svelte:options tag="simple-clock" />